-The process of equalization and division can be complex, and it’s important to seek experienced counsel to ensure an equitable solution during what is a often a time of high emotions.
+The process of equalization and division of property can be complex, and it’s important to seek experienced counsel to ensure an equitable solution during an often stressful, emotional time.

-At Levitt, Lightman, Dewar & Graham, LLP, we have extensive experience in the division of assets during divorce or separation, ranging from clients with modest estates to those with substantial asset holdings.
+At LLDG, we have extensive experience in this area, ranging from clients with modest estates to those with substantial asset holdings.

 For common law relationships, there is no automatic entitlement to property division.
 Nonetheless, you may be entitled to either an interest in property or compensation through a “constructive trust” claim.

 If your common law relationship is one of a “joint family venture”, upon separation, you may be entitled to a division of net family property.
 Overall, these claims can be complex and we will advise you on what remedies might apply to your situation.